-So, you're stoked about the slick iPhone you just bought on Back Market, but it’s displaying an "Important Message" from Apple regarding your battery, display, or camera.
+So, you're stoked about the iPhone you just bought on Back Market, but it’s displaying an "Important Message" from Apple regarding your battery, display, or camera.
 For example: "Important Battery Message - Unable to verify this iPhone has a genuine Apple battery.”
 Or, maybe you see "Unknown Part" under the "Parts and Service History" section in Settings.

+Not to worry — this is a normal occurrence for some refurbished iPhones.
 Read on for more information about these messages.

 What do these messages mean?